 Will I be seeing an optometrist, ophthalmologist or both during my appointment?

 During your appointment you will see one of our highly trained optometrists.
 Upon reviewing your results and writing a report to your referring practitioner, our Optometrists may request the results be reviewed by an ophthalmologist.
 CFEH works in conjunction with South Eastern Sydney Local Health District (SESLHD) and if review is required, consultant ophthalmologists from SESLHD will review your results and report before it is sent to your referring practitioner.

 Do you have interpreter, transport & accommodation services available?

 Yes, we have all 3.

 To see if you qualify for these services please call our client services team on 8115 0700 or e-mail firstname.lastname@example.org at least two weeks prior to your appointment.

 Your results will NOT be provided to you during your appointment at CFEH.
-The results of your tests make up only one component of your overall eye care, and CFEH can therefore not comment on your results.
+The imaging results make up only one component of your overall eye care, and CFEH can therefore not comment on your results.
 You will need to contact your referring practitioner after your appointment to discuss your results.

 If you wish to receive a copy of your report please let reception know either during or after your appointment and a copy will be posted to you.